An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: The Gravitational Kompaneets Equation

 that as long as we are far away from masses that are at the Planck mass and above, the Compton wavelength scale will dominate.
 Inversely, for masses above the Planck mass (e.g. stellar mass objects such as black holes and neutron stars), the Schwarzschild radius will be a far more relevant scale.
 Thus we set the minimum angle to be

-Consequently, one can only see that equation (\ref{schwarzcomp}) also defines a range of masses for which processes such as absorption would become relevant as well.
+Consequently, one can only see that Eqn (\ref{schwarzcomp}) also defines a range of masses for which processes such as absorption would become relevant as well.
 Thus we can safely take $\theta_{\max} = \pi$ for all DM masses that are far away from the Planck scale.
 We must note that because our choice of cutoff angle is wavelength-dependent, the gravitational Kompaneets equation will have an extra redshift dependence that is not present in the original Kompaneets equation.

-Going back to equation (\ref{grav_komp}), we recognize that any deviations in the occupation index of gravitons will be small.
-Thus, we can expect a power-law behavior $n \sim A_T x^\alpha$, which brings the gravitational Kompaneets equation to the form
+Going back to Eqn. (\ref{grav_komp}), we recognize that any deviations in the occupation index of gravitons will be small.
+Thus, we can expect a power law behavior\footnote{This simple power law relation is a consequence of the power spectrum for single-field inflation being nearly scale invariant.} $n(x) = A_T x^\alpha$, which brings the gravitational Kompaneets equation to the form

 Hence all of the deviations in the occupation index can be attributed to the specific choices of $J_\ell(x,\lambda;s)$.
 We note, since $A_T \ll 1$, the $\order{A^2_T}$ terms can be safely discarded.